 - NFRs are necessary to ensure compliance and legal or regulatory requirements.

-- They guarantee the reliability, availability, performance, and security of the application.
+- They guarantee the application’s reliability, availability, performance, and security.

-- NFRs ensure a great user experience and easy operation of the software.
+- NFRs ensure a seamless experience and easy operation of the software for users.

 - They assist in the formulation of security policies for the software system.